Correlation inference attacks against machine learning models: Results

-As an example, consider the case $n=3$ and an attacker having knowledge of $\rho(X_1, Y)$ and $\rho(X_2, Y)$ (corresponding to $P = \{(1,2), (1,3)\}$).
-We here assume, without loss of generality, that the correlation matrix is computed over $Y, X_1, X_2$ in this order.
+As an example, consider the case $n=3$ and an adversary having knowledge of $\rho(X_1, Y)$ and $\rho(X_2, Y)$ (corresponding to $P = \{(1,2), (1,3)\}$).
+We assume, for simplicity, that the correlation matrix is computed over $Y, X_1, X_2$ in this order.
 Developing the computation $C=B B^T$ yields the following correlation coefficients: